opalmedapps/opal-admin/README.md

     While this is not ideal, it makes it easier to run `pre-commit` with the same setup/dependencies for `flake8` and `mypy`.
 In addition, `vscode` can make use of the virtual environment to call `flake8` and `mypy` and provide the results directly in the editor.
 Alternatively, the [Remote Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) could be used to develop fully within the container.
 If you figure out a proper configuration to have linting, typechecking and `pre-commit` running in there, please provide a merge request.

 In order for linting, type checking, unit testing etc. to be available in your IDE, and for `pre-commit` to use the same configuration, we recommend to set up a local virtual environment.
 This also makes it possible to execute management commands directly from the virtual environment without having to execute them within the container.
 Otherwise, everything has to be run from inside the container (e.g., by calling `docker compose exec app <command>`).

+#### Troubleshooting

+If you have the wrong python version inside your virtual environment: When creating the .venv, you can change the command python3 to instead use python3.11.
+This will make sure you get the right version of python in the .venv.

 #### Set up the virtual environment